Official (gridiron football): Line judge

-Field judge
+Field judge/Back umpire

 The field judge (F or FJ) or back umpire (BU) works downfield behind the defensive secondary on the same sideline as the line judge.
 The field judge makes decisions near the sideline on his or her side of the field, judging the action of nearby running backs, receivers and defenders.
 They rule on pass interference, illegal blocks downfield, and incomplete passes, and are also responsible for counting defensive players.
 The field judge has sometimes been the official timekeeper, and in a number of leagues will run the game clock on a six-person crew.

 Together with the back judge, the field judge rules whether field goal attempts are successful.

 For the NFL, this was the fourth official, added in 1929.

 The position is called the back umpire in Canadian amateur football; all other leagues use the term field judge.
 However, in the CFL, this was the fifth official, added in 1951.

 Side judge

 The side judge (S or SJ) works downfield behind the defensive secondary on the same sideline as the head linesman or down judge.
 Like the field judge, the side judge makes decisions near the sideline on the nearest side of field, judging the action of nearby running backs, receivers and defenders.
 Side judges rule on pass interference, illegal blocks downfield, and incomplete passes, and also count defensive players.
-During field goal attempts field judges serve as a second umpire, except in the NFL, where they are the lone official positioned behind the defensive line, as the umpire remains in the offensive backfield.
+During field goal attempts field judges serve as a second umpire.

 In college football, the side judge is responsible for either the game clock or the play clock, which are operated by an assistant that the side judge directs.

 For the NFL and CFL, this was the seventh official, added in 1978 and 1991 respectively.